IwanKaramazow/ReasonDojo/README.md

 Now that we know the game started (a space has been pressed), it's time to make the bird fly high in the sky.

-* Update the bird's `y`-axis position on every draw (when the user is playing) by incrementing it's value with the `acceleration *. deltaTime`
+* Update the bird's `y`-axis position on every draw (when the user is playing) by incrementing with the `state.acceleration *. deltaTime`
 * Gravity is a thing in the real world.
 Increment the `acceleration ` on every draw with the `gravity` from the `Physics` module.
 * Whenever the user presses space, the bird needs to fly higher and higher.
 If a space is pressed, the `acceleration` is equal to the force contained by `jumpForce`  in the `Physics` module.